Nov 17th 2020

 Catch burnout early

-Sherrie Bourg Carter, a psychologist explains that “You don’t wake up one morning and all of a sudden ‘have burnout.’
+Psychologist Sherrie Bourg Carter explains that “You don’t wake up one morning and all of a sudden ‘have burnout.’
 Its nature is much more insidious, creeping up on us over time like a slow leak … which means that the earlier you recognize the signs, the better able you will be to avoid burnout.”

 The order in which burnout symptoms – exhaustion, negativity, and ineffectiveness – manifest will differ from person to person.
 However, negativity can often be the easiest to identify at an early stage.